 Fire approaches the great new city.

 While this quatrain, as such, is not the work of Nostradamus, it does include some of his verses.
 It is an adaptation of two different quatrains:

 Century 10, Quatrain 72:

-To resuscitate the great king of the Mongols.
+To bring back to life the great King of the Mongols,

-Before and after, Mars reigns by good luck.
+Before and after Mars to reign by good luck.